 Zhāng Xījū

-Zhāng Xījū:inherited his father’s ambition to study medicine, studied day and night, study hard with the Shang Han Lun (the Treatise on Cold-induced Diseases), gradually achieved big progress in study.
-In severe cases or complicated diseases, as the medicine took effect, the symptoms vanished, he is the author of the book Shang Han Lun Zhi Jie (the Direct Annotations on the Treatise on Cold-induced Diseases) and Wei Qi Lun (the Theory on Stomach Qi).
+Zhāng Xījū: Zhang inherited his father's ambition to study medicine.
+He studied day and night with the Shang Han Lun (the Treatise on Cold-induced Diseases), gradually achieving significant progress in his studies.
+In severe cases or complicated diseases, the symptoms vanished as the medicine took effect.
+He is the author of the books Shang Han Lun Zhi Jie (the Direct Annotations on the Treatise on Cold-induced Diseases) and Wei Qi Lun (the Theory on Stomach Qi).

 Wèi Lìtóng